A few of my favorite things

-My writing is grounded in my home state of California, its foggy coastlines, sky-crushing redwoods, and endless strip malls.
+My writing is grounded in my home state of California, its foggy coastlines, sky-crushing redwoods, and jagged cityscapes.
 When I write, even the air around me seems filled with the sights and sounds that shape my characters.

-My stories, essays, and poems have appeared in McSweeny’s, The Rumpus, Alta Journal, Santa Fe Literary Review, 100 Word Story, Dogwood Journal, The Los Angeles Review, and many other publications.
-Winner of the Alligator Juniper National Fiction Award, my work has been nominated for Best New American Voices, Best American Essays, and the Pushcart Prize.
-I am the co-founder of Babylon Salon, San Francisco’s premier literary series, and teach at The Writers Grotto, as well as UC Berkeley Extension, where I am an honored instructor.
+My stories and essays have appeared in McSweeny’s, The Rumpus, Alta Journal, Fourth Genre, 100 Word Story, The Los Angeles Review, and many other publications.
+I am winner of the Alligator Juniper National Fiction Award and have been nominated twice for the Pushcart Prize.
+I co-founded Babylon Salon, a long-running literary series in San Francisco, and teach at The Writers Grotto, as well as UC Berkeley Extension, where I am an honored instructor.

-My husband, son, and I live in Berkeley’s Elmwood neighborhood, just a few blocks from the house that my mother and grandmother once called home.
+My husband, son, and I live in Berkeley’s Elmwood District, just a few blocks from the house that my mother and grandmother once called home.

 Natalie Baszile, Laurie, Molly Giles, and Candy Shue at Babylon Salon